matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### ScheduledReports.getReportTypes
 _Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php) in line [799](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php#L799)_

-Triggered when gathering all available scheduled report backend types.
-Plugins that provide their own scheduled reports backend should use this event to make their backend available.
+Triggered when gathering all available transport mediums.
+Plugins that provide their own transport mediums should use this event to make their medium available.

 Callback Signature:
 <pre><code>function(&amp;$reportTypes)</code></pre>

-- `array` `$reportTypes` An array mapping string IDs for each available scheduled report backend with icon paths for those backends.
+- `array` `$reportTypes` An array mapping transport medium IDs with the paths to those mediums' icons.
 Add your new backend's ID to this array.

 Usages: